Governments scramble to bring citizens home during travel chaos caused by war in the Middle East

 “We were so nervous, so anxious,” said Chen, a partner at Asia Bankers Club, a Hong Kong- and Dubai-based investment company.

 She said she considered a 13-seat private jet costing $268,000 — but ultimately secured commercial tickets for around $2,200 per person to Singapore.
-Her departure is still uncertain.
 Despite the disruption, Chen said she plans to return to the UAE once the situation stabilizes.

 “I think the scare, the fears, will be short-term,” she said.